byddha/colorschemer/README.md

 # colorschemer

 TUI for recoloring images using common colorschemes.
 There are 424 colorschemes available with default settings.
-Uses K-means clustering to map colors by brightness, maybe other algorithms later.
+Uses K-means clustering to map colors by brightness, maybe other algorithms later / improve current one.
+For now I got the wallpapers i wanted :)

+## Requirements
+Terminal with good image rendering support (kitty terminal graphics protocol or Sixel)

 ## Install